insperatum/9.66/chapters/02-pset3.md

 ---
 <script type="text/javascript">autosaveTo = "pset3"</script>

-# Question 1: Preliminaries - Function recursing
+# Question 1: Preliminaries
 > You and your friend are playing a game.
 You roll a dice repeatedly, and count up the sum of the rolls until it reaches *at least* 10.
 This sum then becomes your score (between 10 and 15).

-How can we write out a generative model for this process, to perform inference?
-Probabilistic programming allows us to build models of structures, such as sequences or trees, by building them up with a recursive function:
+How can we write out a generative model for this process?
+Probabilistic programming allows us to create models of structures, such as sequences or trees, by building them up with a recursive function:
 ~~~~
 var fairDice = Categorical({vs: [1, 2, 3, 4, 5, 6], ps: [1/6, 1/6, 1/6, 1/6, 1/6, 1/6]})
 var generateFrom = function(sequenceSoFar) {